Everything you need to know about the Academy experience.

 Although students will attend classes for three hours every day during the week, there are no textbooks for students to buy or hours of homework for students to complete.
 In place of textbooks, our teachers—who are trained in the Middlebury method of immersive language learning—utilize authentic materials to introduce students to new vocabulary and language principles, as well as history and culture.
 Students might read newspapers in language, watch videos with native speakers or learn about traditional fables, myths and legends through cultural materials.
 Students are encouraged to bring a dictionary with them to look up vocabulary words that are essential to daily tasks living immersed in language, but that's the only book suggested.

 Extensive research shows that learning language and culture simultaneously is important for achieving language fluency.
 As such, our curriculum gives equal weight to teaching tangible language skills, as well as expanding students’ knowledge of various cultures, customs and global perspectives.
 Academy students pursue a variety of activities that enrich their understanding of the places that speak their language, from cooking and dance classes to lectures on politics, history and art.

-“In signing this Language Pledge®, I agree to use [Spanish, French, Chinese, German, Arabic] as my only language of communication while attending The Academy.”
+“In signing this Language Pledge®, I agree to use [Spanish, French, Chinese, Arabic] as my only language of communication while attending The Academy.”